 Building a sense of self for students with special learning needs through academic and experiential programming, The Cottage School prepares individuals for fulfillment of their true potential as confident, productive, and independent adults.

 Among the school’s unique learning techniques is a time management system, similar to the daily planners utilized by many adults.
 Students receive assignments in two-week blocks, enabling them to engage in short-term planning, with rewards for completing tasks on a timely basis.
 An instant “task feedback system” rewards students for completing assignments on time through the payment of a mock “salary” which they manage through a checking and savings account.
 Students learn that wages can increase for a job well done, and they learn the value of saving to pay for privileges such as off-campus activities or trips.
 Every other week, students participate in “levels,” a model of the corporate staff meeting, in which students can apply for promotions, give or receive feedback from peers and teachers, and discuss issues of interest.
-Dress code and respectful ethics build awareness and appreciation for appropriate attire and behavior.

 The Cottage School serves a diverse enrollment of approximately 170 Middle and High School students from across Metro Atlanta.
 Its dedicated staff of 50 includes 40 professional educators, of whom 80 percent possess advanced degrees.

 For Admissions information, contact Rosetta Goodman, Director of Admissions, at 770.641.8688 or firstname.lastname@example.org.